sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 <td><p>Mouse (external Bluetooth)</p></td>
 <td><p>Yes</p></td>
 <td><p>Yes</p></td>
 <td><p>At a minimum, pressing any button on the mouse will generate a resume event and cause the screen to turn on.
 It is an optional capability for the mouse to support generating a resume event and waking the system for any movement of the mouse other than pressing a button.
-For a USB-connected Bluetooth radio, the Bluetooth radio event is not followed by a GPIO interrupt.</p></td>
+For a USB-connected Bluetooth mouse, the Bluetooth radio event is not followed by a GPIO interrupt.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Fingerprint reader</p></td>